ember-learn/ember-blog/source/2020-01-27-the-ember-times-issue-132.md

 Last year there were a lot of [different meetups](https://2019.emberconf.com/meetups.html), from delicious food and drink gatherings, to a nerve-racking chess tournament, and bouldering.

-If you have a great idea for a meet-up, you can [sign up here](https://emberconf.com/#/schedule/meetups).
-Keep an eye on this page as well if you want to know about all the meet-ups and when they will happen.
+If you have a great idea for a meetup, you can [sign up here](https://emberconf.com/#/schedule/meetups).
+Keep an eye on this page as well if you want to know about all the meetups and when they will happen.

 <add blurb and emoji to "SOME-INTRO-HERE">